Skip to content

 SQLite

-To do manual SQLite maintenance, you should first install the SQLite command line tool sqlite3 on the same machine that your GoToSocial sqlite.db file is stored on.
-See here for details about sqlite3.
+• The SQLite command line tool sqlite3 must be installed on the same machine that your GoToSocial sqlite.db file is stored on.
+For more details, see the sqlite3 cli docs.

 Analyze / Optimize